pikapikamart/frontendmentor-blogr/README.md

-# Frontend Mentor - Crowdfunding product page solution
+# Frontend Mentor - Blogr landing page solution

-This is a solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
+This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents